mdrights/LiveSlak/README.txt

 The fourth script:

 The "setup2hd" script enables you to install the running Live OS to the computer's local hard disk.
 The "setup2hd" is a modified Slackware installer, so you will be comfortable with the process.
 There is no 'SOURCE' selection because the script knows where to find the squashfs modules.
 After you select the target partition(s), every active module of the Live OS variant (SLACKWARE, PLASMA5, MATE, ...) is extracted to the hard drive.
 After extraction has completed, the script summarizes how many modules have been extracted.
 It will also show an example command to extract any remaining inactive or disabled modules manually.
 The final step in the installation is again the stock Slackware installer which kicks off the Slackware configuration scripts.

+=== pxeserver ===

+The fifth script:

+The ''pxeserver'' script works as follows:
+  * It requires a wired network; wireless PXE boot is impossible.
+  * The pxeserver script tries to find a wired interface; you can pass an explicit interfacename as parameter to the script (optional).
+  * If multiple wired interfaces are detected, a dialog asks the user to select the right one.
+  * A check is done for DHCP configuration of this wired interface;
+    * If DHCP configuration is found then pxeserver will not start its own DHCP server and instead will rely on your LAN's DHCP server.
+    * If no DHCP config is found, the script will ask permission to start its own internal DHCP server.
+Additionally the user will be prompted to configure an IP address for the network interface and IP range properties for the internal DHCP server.
+  * The script will then start the PXE server, comprising of:
+    * dnsmasq providing DNS, DHCP and BOOTP;
+    * NFS and RPC daemons;
+  * The script will detect if you have an outside network connection on another interface and will enable IP forwarding if needed, so that the PXE clients will also have network access.
+  * The Live OS booted via pxelinux is configured with additional boot parameters: <code>
+nfsroot=<server_ip_address>:/mnt/livemedia
+luksvol=
+nop
+hostname=<distroname>
+tz=<server_timezone>
+locale=<server_locale>
+kbd=<server_kbd_layout>
+</code> Which shows that the configuration of the Live OS where the PXE server runs is largely determining the configuration of the PXE clients.
+  * Note that when networkbooting, the hostname of the Live OS will be suffixed with the machine's MAC address to make the hostname of every network-booted computer unique.

 ==== Creating a Live ISO from scratch ====